Why Should I Choose Cloth Nappies?

 Disposable Nappies and the Environment

-It is estimated that 20% of parents in Europe use reusable cloth nappies on their children, and while each of these parents are undoubtedly leaving to monetary savings, what impact are their actions having on the environment?
+It is estimated that 20% of parents in Europe use reusable nappies on their children, and while each of these parents are undoubtedly leaving to monetary savings, what impact are their actions having on the environment?

 The washing machines and dryers today are also significantly more efficient than those from two decades ago.
 These are simply undisputed facts.
 Since 2005, every major study of note has strongly encouraged the use of cloth nappies, including a detailed study from Zero Waste Europe in 2020, which is supported by the LIFE Programme of the European Union.
 A one size reusable nappy from birth to potty, is good for the environment.

 We should also note that the 2008 update from the UK Environment Agency broadly arrived at the opposite conclusion to their previous report: reusable nappies are the more environmental choice by far if you wash and care for them properly.
 However, much damage had already been done.
 The 2005 report led to a generation of parents believing that reusable nappies produce just as much CO2 emissions through their life cycle from manufacturing to packaging to washing than disposables, or dismissed using cloth nappies altogether due to concerns over vastly increased water consumption, which again is factually untrue.